snandam/terraform-state-s3/README.md

 ```

 - Now that you have the bucket created, update terraform to use s3 bucket as source to store the state file by running the init.sh script
-- Update init.sh if you have to with your bucket name
+- Update init.sh if you have to, with your bucket name

 ```sh
 chmod +x init.sh